ibm-cloud-docs/ContinuousDelivery/index.md

  * The toolchain's name identifies it in {{site.data.keyword.Bluemix_notm}}.
 If you want to use a different name, change the toolchain's name.
  * The region to create the toolchain in.
 If you want to use a different region, select it from the list of available regions.
- * The organization to create the toolchain in.
-If you want to use a different org, select it from the list of available orgs.
+ * The resource group or organization to create the toolchain in.
+Click the link to switch between selecting resource groups and orgs.
+If you want to use a different resource group or org, select it from the list of available resource groups or orgs.

+   **Note**: Resource groups are available only in the US South region.

 1. In the Tool Integrations section, select each tool integration that you want to configure for your toolchain.
 A few of the tool integrations do not require configuration.
 For information about configuring the tool integrations, see [Configuring tool integrations](/docs/services/ContinuousDelivery/toolchains_integrations.html){: new_window}.
 1. Click **Create**.
 Several steps run automatically to set up your toolchain.
 The tool integrations that are set up are different depending on which toolchain template you selected and whether you are using {{site.data.keyword.Bluemix_notm}} Public or {{site.data.keyword.Bluemix_notm}} Dedicated.
 For example, when you create a Microservices toolchain on {{site.data.keyword.Bluemix_notm}} Public, these steps are run: